gordonguthrie/TheManual/docs/chapter2/ugens_channels_mixing_and_panning.md

 ```

-Great so know if we get our `SinOsc` to play a chord, we can mix all the beeps together and actually hear them all, as a single thing.
+Great, so now if we get our `SinOsc` to play a chord, we can mix all the beeps together and actually hear them all, as a single thing.
 But its still in the left speaker only.
 Maybe we want it one the left, maybe on the right, maybe in the middle.

 We can use a `UGen` called `Pan` to do this.